SYSC 527/627: Discrete System Simulation

 Meeting Times: Tuesdays from 6:40 to 10:00 PM.

-Content is delivered asynchronously via Blackboard, and is supplemented by the lab times scheduled on Tuesdays with the instructor and a lab assistant available.
+Content is delivered via the web (D2L), and is supplemented by the lab times scheduled on Tuesdays with the instructor and a lab assistant available.
+Students can participate in the lab session remotely via the web (using software called Collaborate).
 During this time students will build models and do "labs" that illustrate important principles.
-From 7:30 to approximately 8:30 PM the instructor will review key concepts, answer questions, and discuss the labs, exercises, and project work, as appropriate.
+From 7:30 to approximately 8:30 PM the TA/instructor will review key concepts, answer questions, and discuss the labs, exercises, and project work, as appropriate.

 Students apply discrete system simulation to projects within their field of interest.
 Examples of past student projects include: production floor layout, computer network design, helicopter logging, patient scheduling at a health care facility, customer flow through a cafeteria, traffic flow regulation via on-ramp meters, scheduling/design of a heavy duty equipment maintenance shop, automated testing facility for integrated circuits, the X-ray inspection facility at a castings manufacturer. oil tanker loading at the end of the Alaska pipeline, production & inventory control at a hydraulic equipment manufacturer, and others.